BennyTheDev/pipe-specs/README.md

 "[DECIMALS]": the decimals for the token from 0 - 8 as unsigned integer.

 "[MAX]": the max. amount of tokens as hex encoded string, ever for this token as in supply.
+Must be larger than 0.

 "[LIMIT]": the max. amount of tokens as hex encoded string that may be minted per tx.
+Must be larger than 0.

 A transaction containing this function, must be assigned to a beneficiary address as described in General Rules.
 This allows for applications like marketplaces sending royalties to the benificiary on trading fees.